 COMPONENT 01: COMPULSORY

-COMPONENT 02: OPTIONALPY453-6-AU or Philosophy option from list
+COMPONENT 02: OPTIONALPY453-6-SP or Philosophy option from list

 COMPONENT 04: OPTIONALSociology option(s) from list